Sladamos/ServerTask/README.md

 ```
 curl http://localhost:8080/nbp/exchanges/GBP/2023-01-02
 ```
-- To query operation 2, run this command (which should have the value 5.2768 as the returning information):
+- To query operation 2, run this command (which should have the values 5.3648 and 5.2086 as the returning information):
 ```
 curl http://localhost:8080/nbp/extremes/GBP/12
 ```